 Learn more about veterinary technicians and the services they can provide for your pet's well-being.

 What is the difference between a veterinarian (DVM) and a veterinary technician (RVT)?

 A veterinarian can diagnose medical conditions, prescribe medications and create treatment plans for your pet.

 A registered veterinary technician (vet tech) is not trained or authorized to diagnose or prescribe.
 However, they can answer general health questions and provide advice on your pet's well-being.

-Veterinary technicians have completed a 2-year program in animal health technology or veterinary technology from a school approved by the Canadian Veterinary Medical Association (CVMA) or the Ontario Association of Veterinary Technicians (OAVT).
+Veterinary technicians have completed a two-year program in animal health technology or veterinary technology from a school approved by the Canadian Veterinary Medical Association (CVMA) or the Ontario Association of Veterinary Technicians (OAVT).

 They are active members of their provincial associations.
-All vet techs working on the MyPet platform have at least three years of experience in clinical settings.
+All veterinary technicians working on the MyPet platform have at least three years of experience in clinical settings.